Merzasphor/MWSE/docs/source/types/tes3leveledItem.md

 ### `remove`

 This function removes an item from the leveled list.
-True is returned if the operation was successful.
+Returns `true` if the operation was successful.

 ```lua
 local result = tes3leveledItem:remove(entry, level)